 As districts begin their election process and appoint a nominating committee, questions will arise regarding what makes a good leader, about leadership succession planning and how to identify and cultivate future leaders.

 Now is the best time to start thinking about the district’s future leadership.
 District elections are not just about filling open officer positions.
 They involve identifying the district’s long-term goals and selecting the best people for the available officer positions.
 Who can best help you meet your district’s goals?
 Data available in the district performance reports will help you understand your district’s growth.

-District conferences, leadership institutes, area governor club visits and other events are useful for identifying and cultivating the next group of leaders for your district.
+District conferences, leadership institutes, area director club visits and other events are useful for identifying and cultivating the next group of leaders for your district.
 District council meetings offer another opportunity for district leaders to identify long-term strategies for continued district success.
 Perhaps your district has achieved Distinguished District status over the last three years, and your long-term goal is to achieve President’s Distinguished District recognition?

 Use district meetings to ask and answer questions:

 - How will the district achieve the desired goal?

 - What kinds of leaders are needed to move the district forward?